 History of SENIB

 In the 70s Östen Sandberg invented the low flow method for adjustment of heating systems, which has many advantages over the more commonly used high flow method.
 Around the same time the civil engineer Hans Lönn started the company AB Fastighetsanalys (Property Analysis).
 He had started to develop a methodology for the calculation of the necessary energy consumption in buildings.
-He called it "the template" and with the help of Östen’s experiences from the Lombolo area in Kiruna, Hans could confirm that the "template" worked to 100%.
+He called it "the template" and with the help of Östen’s experiences from the Lombolo area in Kiruna, Hans could confirm that the "template" worked very good.

 In 1982 he came out with a first book on the subject.
 The book was revised 1984 in a new edition that can be ordered at the Swedish version of this website.
 (The book is only available in Swedish.)